serlo/stats.serlo.org/README.md

 conda activate authorsMfNF
 ```

-Create a `credentials.json` in your main-folder with:
+To mail the report create a `credentials.json` in your main-folder with:

 ```json
 {